zhmcclient/python-zhmcclient/docs/concepts.rst

 notifications by updating the correponding properties in those resource objects that have been enabled for auto-updating.
 As a result, these properties will always have the value the resource object has on the HMC.
+The inventory change notification is used to set the :attr:`~zhmcclient.BaseResource.ceased_existence` attribute of the resource if it no longer exists on the HMC.

-The auto-update support in zhmcclient ignores property and status change notifications for resource objects that have not been enabled for auto-updating and it also ignores inventory change notifications.
+Property, status and inventory change notifications for resource objects that have not been enabled for auto-updating will be ignored.

 The delay for the new property value to become visible in the zhmcclient resource object after it has been changed on the HMC, is in the order of 1